mreschka/helios2mqtt/README.md

 * Customization

 If you would like to change the variables which are read from the helios modbus tcp interface have a look at the file helios_vars.json file (if you installed using above nmp install -g you will find it at /usr/lib/node_modules/helios2mqtt/helios_vars.json).
-If someone can pint me how to make that file "user customizable" in an more elegant way, e.g. in user's home directory please send me an email!
+If someone can tell me how to make that file "user customizable" in an more elegant way, e.g. in user's home directory please send me an email!

 ## License